Important Production Dates

 Auditions will be on Sunday 18 October.

 Everyone's welcome to audition.
-There's a short speech to prepare.
+There are a couple of lines to learn in advance.
+You can download them here.
 There's no need to be nervous, we just ask that everyone tries their best.
-At the audition, children will be asked to act our their speech.
+At the audition, children will be asked to act our their lines.
 They may be asked to do this a couple of times.

 Rehearsals and Commitment